 Fortunately, with development science, identifying which toxic minerals are present is not too important because they will all be eliminated eventually.
 However, it can be helpful in some cases to figure out which toxic minerals are present.
 (The program also will eliminate hundreds of toxic chemicals.)

 CAUSES FOR POOR ELIMINATOR PATTERN

-These include, but are not limited to liver toxicity, kidney toxicity, adrenal exhaustion, sympathetic dominance, a very slow oxidation rate, a very low Na/K ratio, three lows or four lows, and what is called Pelvic Syndrome.
+A poor eliminator pattern may also be due to general nutritional depletion, Trauma, or the presence of ‘Amigos’.
 Any of these can seriously impair one’s ability to eliminate toxic metals.
-Often a combination of several of these causes are present, and this is often associated with multiple poor eliminator or very poor eliminator patterns.
+Often a combination of several of these causes are present.
+A combination is often associated with multiple poor eliminator or very poor eliminator patterns.
 Some of these causes are explored in more detail below.